tomspiegl/shakesearch/README.md

 You can see a live version of the improved ap at https://ts-shakesearch.herokuapp.com/.

-Try searching for "Nile gods the" to display s set of results.
+Try searching for "Nile gods the" to display a list of results.

 You will see the following improvements:
 * Ranked result list containing references to the search terms in Shakespeare's works